Zdendys79/ivy4b3t/AI_memory.md

 ### Task Completion
 At the end of each task (solution), create a draft commit message in English.
+After a commit, no further automatic actions will be taken unless explicitly requested by the user.

 ## Project Overview